suspenceb/TerrariaCraftingRepo/flow.md

 _Note for this diagram to render correctly, you must have the mermaid extension installed in your markdown viewer._

+This diagram may not render well in VSCode.
+You may prefer to view it online from the [mermaid live editor](https://mermaid-js.github.io/mermaid-live-editor/).
+Copy the code below into the live viewer.

 ```mermaid

 classDiagram